grannycart/by-sound-alone/why-write-a-submarines-story.md

 Yes, we get the cutaway shots of the captain staring in terror at the depth gauge.
 Yes, there are some external shots of the boat going down into the murky Mediterranean.
 And yes, those familiar with the scene will remember that the glass of the dial even cracks dramatically (presumably from the stress of the hull being reshaped by the pressure of the water, and thereby bending the housing of the gauge until the glass can no longer take it).
 But all that is just bonus.
 The real story is told by the depth gauge itself.
 One could imagine a dramatic story told by nothing _but_ gauges and dials.

-For someone who is unfamiliar with the technical workings of submarines, the first thing they need to learn is that submarines have no windows.
-Well, _research_ submarines have windows for looking at at the strange dwellers in the deepest blackest pits of the ocean.
+For someone who is unfamiliar with the technical workings of submarines, the first thing they need to understand is that submarines have no windows.
+Well, _research_ submarines have windows for looking at the strange dwellers in the deepest, blackest pits of the ocean.
 But the submarine technology the militaries of the world developed in the 20th Century are a different kind of machine entirely.
 Windows are not necessary, because the boat is operated entirely by sensors that detect the world around it.
 The most important of those sensors uses sound waves to map the world around the submarine.
 It is known as sonar.
 In the black waters of the ocean, sound give a much clearer picture of what surrounds the submarine than vision ever could.

 The sound sensors are wired up to the "control room" of the submarine.
 In the control room are the people who are using the sound-sensor information to decide what they want to do with their vessel and where they want to go.
+The control room is also where the periscope is located.
+But if you though submarines were generally steered by the periscope, you would be wrong.
+The periscope --- that is visual information --- is supplemental sensory input for a submarine.

+So one way to think about a submarine is as a kind of an animal.
+The people controlling the submarine are in a way the brain of the animal.
+They take in sensory input, make decisions, and guide the behavior of this giant steel tube of an animal.
+Out there in the world's oceans right now, hundreds of these animals are swimming around.
+On a modern nuclear submarine, the technology has reached a point where these animals never have to surface.
+They pass back and forth across the deep parts of the ocean with no need for windows.
+No need for eyes.
+They neither see nor are seen.
+Like all things that exist in the parts of the ocean that see little sunlight --- giant and colossal squids, toothfish, oarfish, sleeper sharks, sunfish, spider crabs, tube worms, and hundreds of trillions of bristlemouths --- submarines are subconscious objects.
+We know they are out there, but most of us will never see one in our lives.
+They are literally out of sight and out of mind.
+The stuff of significance only to dreams.
+Submarines are unique among these subconscious objects for having people aboard.
+It is impossible for us to conceptualize what a layer of fish so vast and dense that it forms a false sea bottom as a coherent object or experience in our mind.
+But we --- real human beings --- are out there in those submarines.